Why Wellington Campuses?

 The Porirua City population of 50,000 is a unique blend of people from many different cultures and ethnic backgrounds.
 Whitireia has a close partnership with the local Māori people - Ngati Toa.
 They arrived here from Kawhia in the north some 200 years ago and settled around the two harbours of Porirua, which were once rich in fish and seafood.

-The Wellington City Campus sits in the centre of Wellington, the capital city of New Zealand.
+The Wellington campus and Performance Centre are located in the centre of Wellington, the capital city of New Zealand.
 You can walk the length of downtown Wellington in 30 minutes, exploring the contrasts of each of the four quarters that make up the heart of Wellington.
 From shopping arcades to elegant department stores, designer boutiques and local arts and craft, to funky cafes and markets, elegant civic architecture, and a 24-hour neon playground of bars, cafes and restaurants, downtown Wellington celebrates its compact diversity at every turn.

 Perched on the edge of a spectacular harbour, encircled by green, towering hills, Wellington is a stunning and compact city.
 Vibrant, exciting and cultured, the nation's capital combines the stimulation and sophistication of a big city with the friendliness of a charming village.
 Wellington has a feast of cultural attractions and its crowning glory is Te Papa Tongarewa, the National Museum of New Zealand.
 Situated on Wellington's magnificent waterfront, this internationally acclaimed museum combines leading edge technology with traditional exhibits to tell the stories of New Zealand's land and people.